emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Emscripten's goal is to generate the fastest and smallest possible code, and for that reason it focuses on generating a single JavaScript file for an entire project.
 For that reason, dynamic linking should be avoided when possible.

-By default, Emscripten ``.so`` files are the same as ``.bc`` or ``.o`` files, that is, they contain LLVM bitcode.
+By default, Emscripten ``.so`` files are the same as regular ``.o`` object files.
 Dynamic libraries that you specify in the final build stage (when generating JavaScript or HTML) are linked in as static libraries. *Emcc* ignores commands to dynamically link libraries when linking together bitcode (i.e., not in the final build stage).
 This is to ensure that the same dynamic library is not linked multiple times in intermediate build stages, which would result in duplicate symbol errors.

 There is `experimental support <https://github.com/emscripten-core/emscripten/wiki/Linking>`_ for true dynamic libraries, loaded as runtime, either via dlopen or as a shared library.
 See that link for the details and limitations.